anseki/grunt-task-helper/README.md

 ### Log messages
 Grunt outputs log to STDOUT.
 Handlers can output messages.

-For example, when there are a lot of targets, handlers output messages outstanding more than message `Running "..." task` by Grunt.
+**Example:** When there are a lot of targets, handlers output messages outstanding more than message `Running "..." task` by Grunt.

 `Gruntfile.js`